Bill-Remy/Kickstarter-Analysis/README.md

 ## ***2.1  Impact of Launch Data on Campaign Success***

-To determine the impact of launch date on campaign success a pivot table was create that specifically examines various campaign outcomes by month for all years in the dataset.
+To determine the impact of launch date on campaign success a pivot table was created that specifically examines various campaign outcomes by month for all years in the dataset.
 The data was filtered to only include “Theater”  Parent category.
-The specific pivot table is shown below along with a graphical representation of the data.